casper-network/casper-protocol-release/README.md

 This file is created as part of a casper-node release and generally can be pulled directly from there for hosting.

-For example: https://github.com/casper-network/casper-node/releases/tag/v1.4.5 hold `bin.tar.gz` as an release artifact.
+For example: https://github.com/casper-network/casper-node/releases/tag/v1.4.5 holds `bin.tar.gz` as a release artifact.
 This would be pulled down and hosted for a network protocol.

 To manually package this you could minimally: